luciocape/libro-git/README.md

 # libro-git
-This repository is for practicing the Git and Github
+This repository is for practicing Git and Github